 Welcome!
-I am so glad you stopped by.
-My name is Laura Kuehn and I am the founder and owner of Cornerstones for Parents.
-This is the place where I get to combine some of the things I love most: God’s word, writing, and parenting.
-I am passionate about helping people see how relevant God’s word is to every day life.
+I’m Laura Kuehn, founder and owner of Cornerstones for Parents.
+CfP is the place where I get to combine some of my favorite things: God’s word, writing, and supporting parents.

-My husband and I have been married for 24 years and have two children: a teenage daughter and a young adult son.
+My husband and I have been married for 25 years and have two children.
 I know first-hand the exhilarating highs and hand-wringing lows of parenting.
 I also understand the importance of having support along the way.
 There is no higher calling than that of a parent.

 My approach to Christian parenting has Five Pillars that build upon a foundation of faith.
 Sign up for my monthly newsletter to get a free e-book to learn more.
 This workbook will help you work through the framework in just 5 days, leaving you feeling refreshed and encouraged.

 I believe it is essential for parents to have a basic understanding of child development in general as well as insights into the personalities that make each of their children unique.
 This information allows parents to tailor interventions and expectations appropriately.
 It also facilitates deep and meaningful connection.

 2. Connect with your kids